The last time Hamilton came to Pittsburgh, he wasn’t quite as popular.

 Because of Hamilton’s role in the creation and enforcement of the excise tax, ill will toward the founding father remained in Western Pennsylvania long after he left in late November of 1794.

 Fast forward a few centuries, and that ill will has dissipated.
-Enough so that tens of thousands of Western Pennsylvanians are counting the days until the hit musical based on Hamilton’s life arrives for its month-long run at the Benedum Center for Performing Arts.
+Enough so that tens of thousands of Western Pennsylvanians are excited for the hit musical based on Hamilton’s life now showing at the Benedum Center for Performing Arts.